gejinchen/HDRnet-PyTorch/README.md

 ## Dataset

 This implementation supports LDR images and raw images in .dng format.
-A dataset folder should have the following structure:
+A dataset folder ideally should have the following structure:

 ```bash
 dataset